Originally posted March 2009, updated March 2023

 - A mechanical water-treatment plant that ensures that the water leaving the resort is as clean as the water coming in.

-- Solar panels (for preheating water) and wood chip boilers that use wood from the resort’s sustainably managed forest.
-Electricity comes from Air-Tricity, a wind-farm operation in the U.K. and Ireland.
+- Solar panels (for preheating water) and wood-chip boilers that use wood from the resort’s sustainably managed forest.
+Electricity comes from a wind-farm operation in the U.K. and Ireland.

-- A recent addition was constructed with recycled-copper roofs, recycled-newspaper insulation in the attics, and wood came from certified managed sustainable forests.
+- An addition was constructed with recycled-copper roofs, recycled-newspaper insulation in the attics, and wood came from certified managed sustainable forests.

 - Compact fluorescent light bulbs to save energy.

-- New rooms are fitted with energy-saving cards that ensure that there’s no energy wasted when units are occupied.
+- Rooms are fitted with energy-saving cards that ensure that there’s no energy wasted when units are occupied.

-- Outdoor activities designed to minimize impact on the environment.
+- Outdoor activities are designed to minimize impact on the environment.

 —Laurel Kallenbach, writer and editor